 The National Garden Scheme has been supporting Marie Curie since 1996, raising over £9.5 million in that time, making us the single largest funder of their work.
-In 2021 despite continuing challenges and restrictions caused by the pandemic, we donated an initial £425,000 topped up to £500,000 in early 2021, to help Marie Curie continue caring for people living with a terminal illness, and their families.
+In 2021 despite continuing challenges and restrictions caused by the pandemic, we donated £525,000 to help Marie Curie continue caring for people living with a terminal illness, and their families.
 This donation includes a one-off, extra payment of £25,000 to help launch the NGS Nightingale Challenge.

 Marie Curie is the UK’s leading charity for people with any terminal illness.
 The charity helps people living with a terminal illness and their families make the most of the time they have together by delivering expert hands-on care, emotional support, research and guidance.